GragasLab/nufftax/README.md

 Ever tried to `jax.grad` through a NUFFT and got hit with a wall of errors? 😤 Yeah, us too.

-**fftax** is a pure JAX implementation of the Non-Uniform Fast Fourier Transform.
+**nufftax** is a pure JAX implementation of the Non-Uniform Fast Fourier Transform.
 No C++ bindings, no XLA custom calls, no tears.
 Just JAX all the way down. 🐍

 ## ✨ Features